wacncontent/CustomizeTool/addCommentOutput/articles/partner-twilio-ruby-how-to-use-voice-sms.md

     gem 'sinatra'
     gem 'thin'

 On the command line run `bundle install`.
 This will install the dependencies above.
 Next create a file called `web.rb`.
-This will be where the code for your web app lives.
+This will be where the code for your web site lives.
 Paste the following code into it:

     require 'sinatra'